IchiHiramami/cozy_biome/README.md

 ---

 ## Overview
-Virtual Creature Care is a desktop game where players manage a small ecosystem of creatures, each with unique behaviors, needs, and satisfaction levels.
+Cozy Cove is a desktop game where players manage a small ecosystem of creatures, each with unique behaviors, needs, and satisfaction levels.
 The player interacts with creatures through feeding, petting, and applying special effects, while navigating a fully custom UI system built on top of Pygame.

 The project emphasizes clean modular design, extensible UI components, and robust event handling across multiple interactive layers.